 The HCP provides a guaranteed instream flow regime composed of minimum and supplemental flows to help ensure beneficial base flow conditions for all fish species throughout the year.
 This regime is particularly targeted to the needs of all life stages of Chinook, sockeye, and coho salmon and steelhead trout.

 Within the municipal watershed there is a population of kokanee (landlocked sockeye salmon) that reside in Walsh Lake and spawn in its tributary, Webster Creek.
 Upstream of the Masonry Dam, bull trout and pygmy whitefish use the Chester Morse Lake reservoir complex and associated tributary streams and rivers at various points in their life history.
 Bull trout use stream habitat for rearing and spawning before migrating to the reservoir where the vast majority of the population utilizes habitat for most of the year.
 Pygmy whitefish spawn in major river systems but primarily reside in the main reservoir throughout their lives.

 Reservoir operations cause fluctuations in water elevations that alter available habitat in the reservoir and lower reaches of river habitat.
-Several projects under the HCP seek to better understand the impacts of water operations on the ecology of these important fish species.
-Other projects restore and protect important stream habitat in the upper watershed.
+Several projects under the HCP helped us better understand the impacts of water operations on the ecology of these important fish species.
+Other projects restored and protected important stream habitat in the upper watershed.